AlonsoJAG/automatic_model_selector/README.md

     #loaded_model_fac = pickle.load(open('./modelos/fac/mlp_t.sav', 'rb'))
     #loaded_model_fac = pickle.load(open('./modelos/fac/mlp.sav', 'rb'))
 ```
-On line 377, we can unlock the code that allows us to make detections through the web camera in real-time.
-On line 378, we can specify the path where the video we want to work with is.
+On line 993 (ADP4F with 2 APDs), we can unlock the code that allows us to make detections through the web camera in real-time.
+On line 994 (ADP4F with 2 APDs), we can specify the path where the video we want to work with is.
 ```
-Line 377:
+Line 993 (ADP4F with 2 APDs):
     #cap = cv2.VideoCapture(0)

-Line 378:
+Line 994 (ADP4F with 2 APDs):
     cap = cv2.VideoCapture("./videos_entrada/trasera.mp4")   # <----- Replace with your video directory
     frame_width = int(cap.get(3))
     frame_height = int(cap.get(4))